MicrosoftDocs/dataexplorer-docs/data-explorer/stream-analytics-connector.md

 ## [Azure portal](#tab/portal)

 You can use the following steps to create an Azure Data Explorer output connection for an Azure Stream Analytics job.
-When this connection is complete, and job is running, data that flows into the Azure Stream Analytics job will be ingested into the target table you created.
+In order to create a test run for the job we will also create an event hub to ingest data that can be sent to the Azure Stream Analytics job.

 1. Create an [Azure Stream Analytics job](/azure/stream-analytics/stream-analytics-quick-create-portal).